 This is standard corporate language — they’re acknowledging risk without taking responsibility.

-Drink-by-Drink Safety Guide
+Drink-by-Drink Risk Guide

 - Brewed Pike Place